2021 Discipleship Cohort

 - Kairos Group | Once a month, on your own schedule

-Your guide for this journey is Josh Wilson.
-Josh is Lead Organizer & Trainer for The Table, a microchurch movement in Boston.
+JOSH WILSON is Lead Organizer & Trainer for The Table, a microchurch movement in Boston.
 Before helping to launch The Table, Josh served as Connections Pastor at Heart Change Fellowship in Boston and helped start churches in Scranton and Moscow.
 He is a sought after speaker, trainer, and coach with years of experience helping communities in faith-based, nonprofit, and corporate settings.
 He holds two Master’s Degrees (M.Min; M.Div) is a trained coach, and experienced Pastor and Community Organizer.
-Josh loves leveraging his diverse personal and professional experience and his own decades of spiritual pursuit to empower individuals and communities flourish.
+Josh loves leveraging his diverse personal and professional experience and his own decades of spiritual pursuit to empower individuals and communities to flourish.

 “This discipleship journey has helped me extend Jesus’ love to my neighbors.
 I struggle to invite non-Christians to Christian stuff because of a fear of rejection, but I’ve been learning to step outside my comfort zone.
 I invited some non-Christians to events our microchurch hosted.
 Three came and I was able to have conversations with them outside of this space as well!
 I’m becoming more intentional about showing the gospel – not just by talking, but by loving people.”